durrantX/dsc---phase-3---project/README.md

 SyriaTel, a major telecommunications provider, is interested in minimizing resources expended on customers who are likely to terminate their services, a phenomenon known as churn.
 Customers' churn  intentions maybe predictive by identifying and isolating patterns hidden in the data.

 ## Data Understanding

-To tackle the business problem  I will diligently search for a classifier to  unveil predictive patterns indicating customer inclination to discontinue doing business with SyriaTel.
+The dataset was retreived from kaggle.com and consist of 3333 entries, 21 columns.To tackle the business problem  I will diligently search for a classifier to  unveil predictive patterns indicating customer inclination to discontinue doing business with SyriaTel.
 This  constitutes a binary classification endeavor.

 **Classifiers**